Talcottville/Talcott Ravine Hike

-On Saturday, September 29, 2018 we'll hold our sixth Talcottville/Talcott Ravine Walk.
+On Saturday, September 28, 2019 we'll hold our seventh Talcottville/Talcott Ravine Walk.
 This has been a very popular Autumn event drawing from 50-70 walkers each year.

 October is Archeology Awareness Month, so we'll describe the archeological survey at the Dobson West Mill site.
 The survey was done in 1980 prior to expanding I-84.

-Speakers include GAIL FAHERTY from the Northern CT Land Trust, SUSAN BARLOW from the Manchester Land Trust and JON ROE, webmaster of The Tankerhoosen website.
+The hike will be led by GAIL FAHERTY from the Northern CT Land Trust and JON ROE, webmaster of The Tankerhoosen website.